 A new improved variety boasting a high yield from a uniform plant with sturdy stems.I plant seed on bottom heat early in the spring and outside in the garden after mid-November.
 Parsley will sometime bolt if seed is planted in soil which is too cold.

-We only sell fresh parsnip seed as old seed has very poor germination rates.
 'Viking' is a wonderful new variety of parsnip which is a vigorous grower and will produce smooth, white skinned, 27cm long, wedge-shaped roots.
+The roots keep a good thickness down to the base making them ideal for roasting.
 Read more about Parsnip ‘Viking' F1 (Pastinaca sativa)

 Climbing Pea ‘Alderman’ Tall climbing pea Alderman’ is an old climbing variety sometimes known as ‘Telephone Pea’.
 It needs wire or trellis and will grow 2 metres tall and produce good quantities of 12cm long pods of tasty sweet peas.
 Read more about Pea, Climbing ‘Alderman’ (Pisum sativum)